 Students switching rooms for the spring semester need to have all of their belongings out of their room and their key returned to the Office of Residential Life no later than 10:00 am Saturday, December 14, 2019.
 Students switching rooms will be offered storage through the Office of Residential Life to help accommodate their transition to their new room in the spring.
 Students moving into new rooms in the spring will be able to pick up their new keys when they return to campus in January.

-Failure to return keys to the Office of Residential Life will result in a $120 charge.
+Failure to return room keys to the Office of Residential Life will result in a $120 charge.

 Travel extensions (for students needing to stay on campus a few extra days)

 Students who need extra time before they depart can request to stay on campus by completing the Winter Extended Stay 2019 application.
 There are two options for extended stay, Sunday, December 15th and Monday, December 16th.
 The application to apply can be found in the Housing Director .
 The last day to apply for extended stay is December 12, 2019.

 All students who wish to return to campus before January 25, 2020 must register for January Housing here.
 Specific rates can be found on the application or at this link.
 Rates are between $200-$750 with various length and meal plan options.

 Please keep in mind, the period between December 24, 2019 and January 1, 2020 has been designated as a blackout period where no student will be allowed on campus for any reason.

 The Office of Residential Life offers on-campus storage to current Goucher students on a space available basis.
-Payments can be made using cash or Gopher Bucks, and students may store items for up to a full year.
+Students may store items for up to a full year.
+Payments can be made using cash or Gopher Bucks only.
 For more information on our storage policies, click here.
-The Office of Residential Life will be selling boxes and storage spaces starting Wednesday, November 28, 2018.
-Students can place their items in the Heubeck storage unit from 10:00 am - 12:00 pm & 2:00 pm- 4:00 pm on the following days:
+The Office of Residential Life will be selling boxes and storage spaces starting Monday, November 18, 2019.
+Students can place their items in storage from 10:00 am - 12:00 pm & 2:00 pm- 4:00 pm on the following days:

 - Monday, December 9, 2019 - Friday, December 13, 2019